splanck/vc/docs/command_line.md

   `--link`.
 - `finalize_options` – validates the parsed state and gathers source files.

+`build_linker_args` constructs the final `cc` command for linking using an array of fixed arguments.
+The array size drives the allocation of the argument vector so adding new options only requires appending to the list.

 Splitting the logic keeps `cli_parse_args` short and makes each option group easier to maintain.